DoDAO-io/dodao-aave-introduction-course/generated/explanations/aave-other-features.md

 Behind the scenes, the bridging protocol mints unbacked aTokens on the destination chain to the intermediate contract, and in turn withdraws and transfers the underlying asset to the user immediately.
 The bridge contract on L2 then supplies the underlying asset and fee to the Aave pool to back the previously minted unbacked aTokens.
 The "bridge" is used to store assets supplied by multiple users in a pool, and then to batch them together.
 The "hop" will use tokens to withdraw the assets from the pool, and then use its own bridging protocol to transfer the assets from the original to destination chain.
 The bridge contract in the destination chain will back the minted unbacked tokens, and reduce the fee for using Aave v3 portals.
 This is how portals enable seamless transactions between markets in different networks.
-Also, the bridges are approved, sand assets are transferred under smart contracts Hence the transactions are secure.
+Also, the bridges are approved, and assets are transferred under smart contracts Hence the transactions are secure.

 (Note: Only approved bridges use this portal feature, so there is no risk of withdrawing funds from Aave v3.
 Also, Aave portals are just a feature to transfer assets efficiently, but we need bridging protocols to transfer our assets.
 There are no other core protocols for directly using Aave portals from the user end.)